nathanmargaglio/Deployable-Model/README.md

 ## Train the Model

+This trains a simple neural network to classify MNIST digits.

 - `python3 ./train.py`

+The model is saved to `mnist/`.

 ## Deploy to Heroku

+You will need Docker and the Heroku CLI installed and authenticated.

 - `heroku container:push web --app <app-name>`
 - `heroku container:release web --app <app-name>`

+Once deployed, navigate to (`https://<app-name>.herokuapp.com/`)[https://deployable-model.herokuapp.com/].